 With the platform that we have, the strong community of over 550,000 women that we have built, and the content that we create, our hope is to motivate women to inspire those around them.
 Having Deepika Padukone as a representative for our Period Care range strengthens this sentiment.
 She inspires millions with her stories and so, we believe that when a collection of voices come together, women’s wellness won’t have to be a luxury only few can enjoy.

 This Menstrual Hygiene Day, join our journey to ask and receive the resources we need for better health and hygiene.
-Stay tuned to hear more from Deepika herself!
+Stay tuned to hear more from Deepika talking about periods herself!

 * As shared by Business Insider, DNA India, Report (Dasra, Kiawah trust and USAID)